 - the fee needed for publication.

 Funds have also been reserved to launch open access journals, open data, and open access books and to set up conferences that focus on open access.
-The funding for open access books runs from January 1st, 2011 till July 1st, 2012.
 For more information please check OAPEN-NL or the NWO website.